HiNC App Anatomy

 Each anatomy page is structured so the reader can pivot between the three layers in a single glance:

-3. Finish at Source Code Path to open the actual file in each repository.
-“Web Page Application Source Code Path” is authoritative for the current flagship product; the WPF entry supplies the desktop-client comparison.
+<xref:…>links to open the API reference. - Finish at Source Code Path to open the actual file in each repository.
+“Web Page Application Source Code Path” is the authoritative entry for the current flagship product; the WPF entry is a legacy cross-reference for users migrating off the desktop client.

 Tip